zachporreca/staggered_adoption_synthdid/README.md

 ##UPDATE
 - Standard error calculation has been updated to the bootstrap algorithm suggested by [Clarke et al. 2023](https://arxiv.org/pdf/2301.11859.pdf).
-Thanks to [Agoston Reguly](https://github.com/regulyagoston) for finding a bug in the variance calculation code which pushed me to finally adopt this method!
-The bootstrap algorithm comes with a new userinput needed: a number of iterations to employ.
+Thanks to [Agoston Reguly](https://github.com/regulyagoston) for finding a bug in the variance calculation code which pushed me to finally adopt this method.
+The bootstrap algorithm comes with a new user input needed: a number of iterations to employ.
 - An initital treatment period variable is no longer needed as an input (Thanks to [Alex Marsella](https://alexmarsella.github.io/) for the suggestion)
 - Updated to fix a small bug, involving creation of initial treatment variable (updated 12/13/2022)